You can read this article in Polish via a Google machine translation

 I returned to Credenhill Court for a private visit

-Afterwards, we visited St Mary’s Church and the churchyard where the Polish veterans now rest.
+Afterwards, we visited St Mary’s Church and the churchyard where some of the Polish veterans now rest.
 The church is adjacent to Credenhill Court.

 Photographs of St Mary’s Church

 Attribution of St Mary’s Church photographs above: © Copyright Philip Pankhurst (cc-by-sa/2.0)

 Some of the Polish Veterans graves in St Mary’s churchyard